Camp Alvernia: Naming

+Activities

 Camp activities included traditional arts and crafts and swimming, but also had full basketball courts, tennis courts, beach volleyball, soccer, softball, and playing fields.
 Its specialty was boating, especially windsurfing.
-Campers would have boating, led by the famous Brother Louie, as he gave an all-important safety talk followed by Q&A under the big shady tree on the sandy hill in front of the boat house.
-He would tell stories and educate all campers on the importance of their PFD - (personals flotation device).
-This was a square orange life jacket.
-During the boating period, Brother Louie would name one of his boating specialty counselors skilled in sailing who would stand up, assign the counselor a vessel, and all that were interested in going with that counselor would raise their hands.
-Brother Louie would select the campers that would go with that counselor, and they would take off down the beach on their way.
-Lastly Brother Louie would assign the typically age group counselors typically to the campers not selected for sailing.
+Campers would have boating, led by Brother Louie.

 There were many options for campers.
 They could canoe, kayak (post 2000), windsurf, sail (sunfish boats) or go on the few larger sailboats for a sail ride.
 Before 2000, there would also be "field trips" excursions to the Commack roller skating rink, Vanderbilt the Museum in Centerport, the local arcade (on rainy days), and nearby beaches (Robert Moses for the older campers and Centerport for the younger campers).
 Another important nostalgic element of camp was the garage where campers could visit the canteen, and purchase candy soda, little favorites from pocket with the money parents might give them throughout the week.